facebookresearch/NeuralCompression/projects/torch_vct/README.md

 VCT is trained on a proprietary dataset with one million internet video clips, each comprising 9 frames.
 A training batch consists of randomly selected triplets of adjacent frames, cropped to $256\times256$

-- We use `kinetics 400`, a publicly available video dataset.
-Similarly, we crop frames to $256\times256$ and use uniform subsampling to form a batch of 3 frames.
+- We use the publcicly available Vimeo-90k dataset ([Xue et al., 2019](https://arxiv.org/abs/1711.09078)), which is commonly used dataset for both image and video compression.
+We apply random crop or a random resized crop (one of the two is picked with equal probability) to obtain frames of size $256\times256$.
+We do not apply subsampling, i.e. a training batch consists of 7 frames.

 #### Padding
 Inputs are padded to ensure their dimensions are divisible by the down-scaling factor in the analysis transform and patch (window) sizes when tokenizing (discussed below).